aurickk/AutoForward-Vencord/README.md

 ## How It Works

 1. When you send a message, the plugin intercepts it before it reaches the original channel.
-2. The message is sent to your configured predefined channel.
+2. The intercepted message is redirected to your configured predefined channel.
 3. After the message loads into your predefined channel, the message is forwarded from said channel to the intended destination.
 4. The result: your message appears as a forwarded message in the target channel.

 ## Installation

+Because this is not an official Vencord plugin, you must build Vencord with the plugin from source before install Vencord.

 1. Install [Node.js](https://nodejs.org/en), [git](https://git-scm.com/install/), and [pnpm](https://pnpm.io/installation) if missing.